getsentry/rfcs/text/0074-source-context-via-links.md

 - Sources not available in the database -> can't [search-by-code](https://github.com/getsentry/sentry/issues/3755).
 - Accessing private sources may be problematic.
 We could still show the source link, though.

-# Unresolved questions
+# Selected Option - Combined approach

-- Neither approach is a clear winner, any suggestions?
+Because neither option is a clear winner, we went for a combined approach, i.e.

+- Add a `source_link` field to the frame.
+- Resolve source context from remote URLs, but only for in-app frames.